The Best Morning Routine for Mental Clarity.

 Select slow digesting carbohydrates.
 Replace white toast or sugary cereals with oats, whole grain bread, or sweet potatoes.
 These release a slow, sustained amount of glucose to the brain.

 Include healthy fats.
-Avocados, walnuts, flaxseeds, chia seeds, and olive oil are sources of omega-3s and assist with brain inflammation control and long-term mental function.
+Avocados, walnuts, flaxseeds, chia seeds, and olive oil are sources of omega 3s and assist with brain inflammation control and long-term mental function.

 Hydrate with your breakfast.
 Combine your meal with water or herbal tea to facilitate digestion and boost mental acuity.